anivano/DNStoDoTProxy/README.md

 ### Security Concerns ###
 1. Imagine this proxy being deployed in an infrastructure.
 What would be the security concerns you would raise?

-- No 'packet checks' are performed to validate what we are sending/recieving.
+- No 'packet checks' are performed to validate what we are forwarding to CloudFlare, or the reply we get from CloudFlare.
 - We are using port 53 (as specified) which means root privilages are required.
+- We don't check that the remote server is trustworthy.
+In this case, I'm using CloudFlare, but if this were made to be able to reach other servers, we would want to perform some checks such as only allowing certain servers, or servers meeting certain requirements.

 ### Microservice Environment ###
 2. How would you integrate that solution in a distributed, microservices-oriented and containerized architecture?

 - DoT can provides a security layer to hide sensitive information.
+- This proxy could be deployed as a service, and then microservices within the environment send their DNS requests to the proxy service.

+### Other Improvements ###
 3. What other improvements do you think would be interesting to add to the project?
 - The Cloudfare IP I used here shouldn't be hardcoded, perhaps in future, it would be useful to give the user the freedom to specify a different server.
 This could mean adding Google's DoT server as well as an option (for example)
 - Make it easier to use for users.
 This would include things such as better error messages, better output to terminal to explain what is happening.